-Proceeds from the sale of these properties are expected to be about $500 million and is already being reinvested into building around 1,500 new social housing units, allowing more people to be housed more quickly in sustainable, purpose-built, low maintenance homes.
+Proceeds from the sale of these properties are being reinvested into building around 1,859 new social housing units, allowing more people to be housed more quickly in sustainable, purpose-built, low maintenance homes.

 The construction of new homes from the proceeds of Millers Point sales supports the NSW Government’s social housing reforms over the next 10 years – Future Directions for Social Housing in NSW.